-Urgent Action Fund for Women’s Human Rights is a global women’s fund that protects, strengthens and sustains women and transgender human rights defenders at critical moments.
+Urgent Action Fund for Women’s Human Rights is a feminist fund that protects, strengthens and sustains women and transgender human rights defenders at critical moments.
 We intervene quickly when activists are poised to make great gains or face serious threats to their lives and work.
 We use online, text and mobile funding applications to respond to requests from women’s human rights defenders within 72 hours and have funds on the ground within 1-7 days.

 Urgent Action Fund builds the resilience of women’s rights and LGBT rights movements in three ways: